- How is testicular cancer treated?

 In general, testicular cancers respond well to chemotherapy (chemo), but not all cancers are cured.
 Even though higher doses of chemo might be more effective, they are not given because they could severely damage the bone marrow, which is where new blood cells are formed.
 This could lead to life-threatening infections, bleeding, and other problems because of low blood cell counts.

 For testicular cancer, stem cell transplant is most often used to treat cancers that have come back after treatment with chemo.
-Current studies are exploring whether high-dose chemo followed by a stem cell transplant may be valuable in treating some patients with advanced germ cell cancers as part of their first treatment.
+Current studies are exploring whether a stem cell transplant may be valuable in treating some patients with advanced germ cell cancers as part of their first treatment.